Week

 Ever

-have your heart on cooking a certain fish recipe, but when you get to the market,
+have your heart on cooking a certain fish recipe,

-they are totally out of that kind of fish.
+out of that kind of fish.

 Don't

-fret, just substitute the kind of fish and enjoy the recipe anyway.
+fret, just substitute the kind of fish and enjoy

 Here

-is a handy list of categories that divide the fish by texture and flavor.
-Feel
+is a handy list of categories that divide the

-free to substitute fish in one "same" category like orange roughy, tilapia
+fish in one "same" category like orange

-and pike under lightly firm texture and mild flavor.
-You can often substitute
+and mild flavor.
+You can often substitute "same"

-"same" flavor but neighboring texture like halibut which is mild in
+flavor but neighboring texture like halibut which

-flavor and has a firm texture and orange roughy which is mild in flavor and has
+roughy which is mild in flavor and has a lightly

-a lightly firm texture.
+firm texture.

 | Light

-and Delicate Texture | Lightly
+and Delicate Texture |

-Firm Texture | Firm
+Firm Texture |

 Texture |